cojoc07/JavaSearchEngineLucene/README.md

 The app works by using the Lucene Analyzers and Indexer classes.
 Files are parsed using Tika and then indexed.
 The indexes are stored in a separate folder, then queries are built and then execute.

-Lucene uses tranliteration and stemming.
+Lucene uses transliteration and stemming.

 <img src="https://www.knstek.com/wp-content/uploads/2015/01/lucence-flow-1.png">